 Start On Success (SOS)

 An award-winning workforce program launched in 1997, SOS is a partnership between Humanim, the Division of Rehabilitation Services (DORS), local school systems and numerous employer partners.
 SOS provides high school students with disabilities the opportunity to participate in paid internships during their senior year of high school.
 Employer partners host student interns, serve as industry advisors and provide mentors for each participating youth.
 In addition to paid internships, SOS students also receive career assessments, classroom instruction, work readiness training, assistance with job placement and job support after graduation.
 Employer partners (internship hosts) include the University of Maryland Medical Center, the University of Maryland St. Joseph Medical Center, Johns Hopkins Hospital, Howard County General Hospital, Baltimore Washington Medical Center and Upper Chesapeake Medical Center.
-Over the years, SOS has maintained a job placement rate of nearly 90%.

 Student to Employment Program (STEP)